 With approval of the student's advisor, the instructor, the Division Director, and the Dean of the college in which the course is offered, an exceptional undergraduate student may enroll in a graduate course and apply the credit earned to an undergraduate degree.
-Approval forms are available in the Deans' offices and the Office of Admissions and Registrar.
+Approval forms are available in the Deans' offices and the Enrollment Services Center.